A few days after my dream, I started praying about daily matters and was interrupted.

 The dream I sent you told you that.
 You got a glimpse of life after death.

 There is a second reason you flunk.
 Your motive is honest but wrong.
 You ask only what concerns you.
-You ask out of desire, and fear of not getting what you desire.
-You should ask in terms of the good of life, of all life, and of what I want for you, not in terms of what you want for yourself.
+Ask out of desire, and fear of not getting what you desire, and should ask in terms of the good of life, of all life, and of what I want for you, not in terms of what you want for yourself.
 You should seek understanding.

 I tried to step back to see what question my “soul” would ask.
 “How can I merge with You?
 I’m not sure if that’s the best way to put it, Lord: be at one with You, at rest with You, at one with Your will?”